 On understanding the universal human response, I look to Daryl Conner’s work.
 Examples:

 - “The Commitment Series” In particular, I find the distinction between where resistance can start to be highly insightful.
 So often it is advocated to develop a “Resistance Plan” … However, not all questions are resistance … some are simply about people trying to understand and get on board.
-Using the wrong model, or the right model in the wrong ways, will generate the wrong tactics and set progress back.
+Using the wrong framework, or the right frameworks in the wrong ways, will generate the wrong tactics and set progress back.

 - On understanding different kinds of strategic imperatives and how people respond, look to “The Real Story of the Burning Platform” and the FOUR types.
 Don’t be fooled by naïve blowhards who claim that the burning platform is wrong … they don’t understand it’s background, it’s development or application.

 VUCA Strategies and how to implement them – Actions that are innovative, iterative and powered by capabilities not processes

 Frameworks developed in the industrial age reflect a slower, more linear progression of change and strategies to win – and a focus on process.
 Today’s information age is radically different – we should not be using old tools on new problems.

 The nature of change, and therefore our tactics for how to help people through, are far more dynamic, resulting from actions and reactions of many variables in the organization and marketplace.
 The linear processes built for the industrial age, and I include most project management and change management approaches here, will not suffice – in fact they will further slow you down.
 Yes, you need rigor and oversight but you need it faster.